RedPointGlobal/redpoint-rpi/docs/migration.md

 <details>
 <summary><strong>Example: Pre-created Kubernetes Secret (no credentials in values)</strong></summary>

-If you prefer to manage K8s secrets yourself (via Sealed Secrets, External Secrets Operator, or manual creation), disable auto-creation and point the chart to your existing secret:
+If you prefer to manage K8s secrets yourself (via Sealed Secrets, External Secrets Operator, or manual creation), point the chart to your existing secret:

 ```yaml
 secretsManagement: